emard/esp32ecp5/README.md

 the root of ESP32 python FLASH filesystem.

-If webrepl GUI disconnects immediatly, without asking the password, try to delete web browser history, cookies, passwords and similar data, close web browser and try again.
+If webrepl GUI disconnects immediatly, without asking the password, try to delete web browser's history, cookies, passwords and similar data, close web browser and try again.

 Or get [webrepl for commandline](https://github.com/Hermann-SW/webrepl),